The world is full of average people who ride bikes; let’s get together and make it a better world for all of us Average

-I’m an average guy who makes a living out of writing, editing, and publishing (which I can do for you too, if you need it – click here to find out more about that).
+I’m an average guy who has always made a living out of writing, editing, and publishing.
 Back in 2010 I followed my passion and started writing a blog for people like me: Average Cyclists.
 This blog is about fun things average people can do on bikes, such as cycling along wonderful bike trails in Vancouver or Richmond or Montreal or Portland or Vancouver Island, or going on strenuous (but not insane) bicycle tours, or the many health benefits of becoming a bike commuter.

 When I started cycling I was, frankly, clueless.
 I even famously managed to pump a tire DOWN while on a cycle tour, and had to be rescued by a bike store.
 (Maggie still chuckles every time that “incident” is mentioned.)
 But since then, thanks to constant cycling, lots of blogging and tons of research, I have learned a lot about cycling.
 Now, I can even write Bike Maintenance 101 posts, such as my very popular post about the easy way to clean a chain.
 But I remain – at best – average in terms of how fast I can ride, so I am still just an Average Joe Cyclist!